 Festina Lente

-Well you could show us your article...?Fernando wrote:Perhaps it could play better WITHOUT the ponder function.
-No jokepaulwise3 wrote:Recently I am playing some matches (30 secs/move) at home, one of them is Novag Carnelian II - CXG Sphinx Comet.
+paulwise3 wrote:Recently I am playing some matches (30 secs/move) at home, one of them is Novag Carnelian II - CXG Sphinx Comet.
 The results confirm the difference in strength between the two, assuming it is indeed the same program as the Enterprise S. So far the Comet scored a lot of losses and a few draws by move repetition.
-As I am playing a match of 20 games, both machines show their strengths and weaknesses in full .
+As I am playing a match of 20 games, both machines show their strengths and weaknesses in full ;-).

 One thing in particular struck me: it seems that the Comet does ponder, as it gives a lot of immediate answers during the game.
 That is something that is nowhere documented!
 Very interesting.